2026 MILKWOOD SCHEDULE

 RESIDENCIES

-Prices for Residencies include accommodations, a welcome dinner on Monday night, and breakfast on Tuesday.
+Prices for Residencies include accommodations, a welcome dinner on Monday, and breakfast on Tuesday.
 All other meals are self-catered.

 Single room: $1,200